FAQs

 As a self-regulated health professional, you are in the best position to determine which procedures you are competent to perform, and you are ultimately responsible to ensure that you are competent to provide the medical radiation or imaging services required by patients within a particular practice setting.
 If you are not competent to perform a procedure, then you must not perform it and must take appropriate action to address the situation.

-Some examples of CMRITO members performing procedures in another specialty include:
+Some examples of CMRITO registrants performing procedures in another specialty include:

 • an MRT(N) who practices in PET/CT and also applies ionizing radiation to patients for CT procedures in the diagnostic imaging department